 This is where the fun really begins!
 Once you have identified what it is about your pop-ups that you feel needs improving, it’s time to put a plan in place.
 You should try to schedule at least 1 training session a week solely focused on improving your pop up strength.
 Whether that’s through upper body exercise, explosive core strength, or line of sight practice, you should be getting working out your pop up muscles regularly.
 I also recommend doing 10 – 20 pop-ups a day on the ground trying cement the new and improved habits you’ve just developed!

 Editor’s Note: Check out our new course with Surf Style Training founder Elise Carver for a sure-fire way to increase your wave count.
-It’s available to The Inertia readers at a steep discount for a limited time only.
+It’s available to The Inertia readers at a steep discount until June 15th, 2019.
 Check out the course page to learn more.